typepoint/typepoint/OBJECTIVES.md

   - ✔ Response Body Type
   - ✔ Define endpoint using classes
   - ✔ Way to specify arrays
-  - □ Validation of request input
+  - ✔ Validation of request input
-  - □ Coercion of request input to correct types
+  - ✔ Coercion of request input to correct types
-  - ↓ Allow easy decoration for permissions
+  - □ Allow decoration based authorization

 ## Endpoint Handlers
 - ✔ Ability to have services you need injected for testability